TI-Tokyo/riak-docs-fork/content/riak/kv/2.0.0/configuring/reference.md

 <code>buckets.default.pw</code>
 </td>
 <td>
-he number of primary, non-fallback replicas which must reply to a write request
+The number of primary, non-fallback replicas which must reply to a write request
 </td>
 <td>